CSIRT-MU/Cryton/docs/modules/list/metasploit.md

 ## Troubleshooting
 So far so good.

-!!! warning "Session types"
+### Session types

-    Metasploit Framework supports two types of sessions.
+Metasploit Framework currently supports two types of sessions.

-    The first is a shell session, you can run any shell commands you want.
+The first is a shell session, in which you can run shell commands without limitations.

-    The second is called Meterpreter.
+The second is called Meterpreter session.
 It allows you to use it's provided commands, such as `ifconfig` or `sysinfo`.
 To run a command in a shell, you need to use the `execute` command with the `-f`, `-i`, and `-a` options (`execute -f <command> -i -a <arguments>`).
-    In some cases, the command execution can fail.
-Before creating a plan, make sure it works for your target system/exploit.
+In some cases, the command execution may fail.
+Before creating a plan, make sure it works for your target system/exploit and a correct payload is used.

 ## Output serialization
 Only the session ID is serialized.